Stability comes from making changes - A tale of infrastructure as code

 When mentioning code, it’s commonly understood as application code.
 What about the system your application runs on?
 Infrastructure as Code(IaC) applies the same software engineering principles used for application code to the infrastructure.
 Simply put, it means to codify your IT infrastructure to better manage large-scale, distributed systems and cloud-native platforms.
-In this article, I talk about the need for dynamic infrastructure to be able to handle change and point out some of the common objections to Infrastructure as Code.
+In part one of Infrastructure as Code blog series, I talk about the need for dynamic infrastructure to be able to handle change and point out some of the common objections to Infrastructure as Code.

 The only constant in life is change - Heraclitus

 In a production system, changes possess the biggest risk.
 However, changes are also inevitable due to the pace of agile engineering projects.
 Therefore, making changes is the ONLY way to improve the resiliency of your cloud infrastructure.